If you have a small pension you may be able to cash it in without this affecting how much you can save into another pension and receive tax relief on.

 Cashing in your pension: the rules

-Pension freedom rules introduced in 2015 mean that if you have a defined contribution pension, otherwise known as a money purchase pension, you can usually take your whole pension as cash if you want to from the age of 55 onwards, regardless of how big your pension pot is.
+Pension freedom rules introduced in 2015 mean that if you have a defined contribution pension, otherwise known as a money purchase pension, you can usually take your whole pension as cash if you want to from the age of 55 onwards (rising to 57 from 2028), regardless of how big your pension pot is.

-If you just take your 25% tax-free lump sum pension cash, you can still pay in up to £40,000 a year into your pension and benefit from tax relief, known as your Annual Allowance.
-As soon as you take out more than this, the maximum you’ll be able to pay into your pension each year will fall to £4,000, and becomes known as the Money Purchase Annual Allowance.
+If you just take your 25% tax-free lump sum pension cash, you can still pay up to £60,000 this tax year into your pension and benefit from tax relief.
+This is known as your Annual Allowance.
+As soon as you take out more than this, the maximum you’ll be able to pay into your pension each year is £10,000 in the 2023/24 tax year, and becomes known as the Money Purchase Annual Allowance.
 You can find out more about how the MPAA works in our article What is the Money Purchase Annual Allowance?

 However, if you have small pensions (this means up to three small pots of £10,000 each from non-occupational pension schemes and an unlimited number from separate occupational pension schemes) then subject to the scheme rules, you may be able to take these as cash lump sums without triggering the MPAA.